Season: 2018-19

 Chad Fink

-Head Athletic Trainer Chad Fink returns to the Razorbacks for his sixth season with the team.
+Head Athletic Trainer Chad Fink returns to the Razorbacks for his seventh season with the team.
 Serving as a licensed athletic trainer in Arkansas since 2004, Chad has an extensive history of working with athletes in multiple sports and age groups across Northwest Arkansas.
 Chad works closely with our athletes to provide injury prevention and recovery care both on and off the ice.

 Chad holds a Bachelor of Science with a focus in Exercises Science and Athletic Training from the University of Arkansas.
 Chad currently is a member of the athletic training staff at UAMS NWA Orthopedics clinic.
 Previously Chad has served as the Head Athletic Trainer at AthletePlus Physical Therapy and Director of Sports Medicine at Trinity Rehabilitation.
 Chad was named the Athletic Trainer of the year by the Arkansas Athletic Training Association in 2014.